 Did you know?

-- DST was first practiced in Thunder Bay, Ontario Canada in July, 1908.
+- DST was practiced for the first time in Thunder Bay, Ontario Canada in July, 1908.

-- Germany was the first to do it countrywide.
+- Germany was the first to do it countrywide in 1916.
 It lessened the use of artificial lighting to save fuel for the war effort in World War I.

 - Benjamin Franklin was an early advocate of the DST.

 - Ancient civilizations adjusted daily schedules based on the movements of the sun.

 - Daylight Saving Time is a way to save energy.

 - People advance clocks by an hour in springtime.